Chain Bridge Road/Eaton Place Intersection Improvements

 Why did the City remove the political signs that residents put within their property line to educate people who transit the area about the City Plans?
 This is a right to Freedom of Speech that is upheld by the Supreme Court.

-FairfaxPedestrian asked about 1 year ago
+FairfaxPedestrian asked over 1 year ago

 The signs were removed by mistake.
 Street Division staff thought the signs were in the right-of-way, which is not permitted.
 The signs are being returned to the community this morning (3/8).
 Thank you for your patience in this matter.